Web-Dev-Collaborative/BlogBackEnd/docs/README.md

 ## Testing

-- All endpoints have been tested and documented via Cypress and Postman.
+- All endpoints have been tested and documented via Postman.